The fate of local order in topologically frustrated spin chains: Applications on a few examples

-with $n$ an even number (in order to respect the $SU(2)$ symmetry).
+with $n$ an even number (in order to commute with all the parity operators).
 While the solution of such models, obtained using an exact mapping to free fermions, is known for a few years~\cite{Smacchia2011,Pachos2004,Montes2011,Giampaolo2015,GiampaoloH2015,Zonzo2018}, under FBC a few subtleties have to be taken into account and are presented in the Supplementary Material.

 With FBC, we find that the ground state degeneracy of the $n$-Cluster-Ising models depends on the greatest common divisor ($\gcd$) between the system size $N$ and the size $n+2$ of the cluster in the many-body interactions.
-In particular, for $\lambda\in(0,1)$ there are $4\gcd(N,n+2)$ ground states, while for $\lambda\in(-1,0)$ the degeneracy is halved.
-Thus, for $n=0,2$ there are $2$ ground states for negative $\lambda$ and $4$ for positive one, for all odd $N$.
-The situation changes abruptly if we consider $n=4$.
-Let us focus on $\lambda >0$ and take into account separately two chain length sequences, $N=12M+1$ and $N=12M+3$ for integers $M$.
+In particular, denoting $g\equiv\gcd(N,n+2)$, for $\lambda\in(0,1)$ there are $4g$ ground states, while for $\lambda\in(-1,0)$ the degeneracy is halved (at $\lambda=0$ there is a level crossing, analogous to the one in the XY chain \cite{Maric2020CP}).
+The ground state degeneracy of the topologically frustrated $n$-Cluster-Ising models is thus another example~\cite{Mussardo2020,Mussardo2017,GarciaMartin2020} how the question of divisibility of numbers can appear in quantum mechanics.

+A detailed proof of this peculiar behavior of the degeneracy of the ground state manifold can be found in the Appendix~\ref{ClusterIsingApp}.
+Here we limit ourselves to a simple and intuitive explanation based on the symmetry of the model.
+At the beginning we observe that the Hamiltonian in \eqref{Hamiltonian Cluster Ising n} can be rewritten as $H=\sum_jR_j$ where the operators $R_j$ are